roman-milk/roman-milk.github.io/a-perfect-fall.md

  Lauren let out a small chuckle, "I have also become addicted to eating pussy, and Jill, Carla and Brittany have been using me as their personal pussy pleaser every day since. "

  "Well enough fucking storytime," Karen declared, "I have to fuck my friend's ass.
 Jessica bend over the stool there. " I obeyed.
 Karen continued, "I am going to love this.
 Is the tape ready Jill?"
 Jill replied of course and then Karen yanked off my skirt and after a little gentle insertion to get me lubed, she plunged her strap-on in my ass.
 Did I enjoy it at first, not really, but as the strokes continued the original pain subsided and a strange pleasure replaced it.
 I began to meet her strokes and the whole plastic cock disappeared in my ass.
 The show went on for 15 minutes or so and the next couple hours blurred in lesbian debauchery.
 I ate out Heidi, I fucked Jill, Lauren and I 69'd and Heidi's mom finished the night by fisting me until I passed out.
 I eventually staggered home tired and sore, knowing that tomorrow was even going to be crazier.
-Report_Story #1